Alton railway station: History

-When Sectorisation was introduced in 1986, the station was served by Network SouthEast, until the privatisation of British Rail in 1997.
+When sectorisation was introduced in 1986, the station was served by Network SouthEast until the privatisation of British Rail in 1997.

 Location

 Alton station is located in the local government district of East Hampshire.

 The station is nowhere near Alton Towers Resort, which is located in the rural village of Alton in Staffordshire, about 185 miles away.
 Many people trying to reach the resort have mistakenly travelled to this station.
+Historically, there could have been grounds for confusion; Alton Towers railway station, which closed in 1965, was called Alton before 1954.

 Local residents, who have encountered many people trying to find Alton Towers, have put up posters at the station containing directions from the station to the resort by train, with a journey time of approximately 4 hours and 46 minutes.

-Historically there could have been grounds for confusion: Alton Towers railway station which closed in 1965 was, before 1954, called Alton railway station.

-Services

-Monday to Saturdays there is a half-hourly service to London Waterloo and an hourly service on Sundays, increasing to half-hourly from approximately 1330.